saberpowers/npmr/README.md

 Currently, this repo includes source code for the CRAN package `npmr` and slides from Scott Powers' presentation at the 2016 Joint Statistical Meetings in Chicago: *Nuclear penalized multinomial regression for predicting at bat outcomes in baseball*.
-Paper and code for reproducing results are forthcoming.
+The full paper is available at https://arxiv.org/abs/1706.10272.